7pranayama

 In addition to dietary changes, practicing yoga for migraine can be beneficial.

-Can certain foods help reduce migraine frequency?
+Can diet really reduce migraine frequency?

 Disclaimer